Refugees

 Summary of Refugees

-literary devices bring variety into simple poetic pieces.
-Brian Bilston has also used some literary devices in this poem whose analysis is as follows.
+literary devices introduce diversity into straightforward poetic compositions.
+Brian Bilston also used some literary devices in this poem, whose analysis is as follows.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ and /a/ in “These haggard faces could belong to you or me” the sound of /o/ and /a/ in “Go back to where they came from” and the sound of /o/ in “Do not be so stupid to think that.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /e/ and /oo/ in “These haggard faces could belong to you or me” and the sound of /i/ “Do not be so stupid to think that.”.

 3. Anaphora: It is to repeat a phrase in the beginning of the verses or clauses such as “Share our…” is an anaphora.

-4. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /d/ and /f/ in “Should life have dealt a different hand” and the sound of /t/ and /s/ in “Do not be so stupid to think that.”
+4. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /t/ and /f/ in “Should life have dealt a different hand” and the sound of /t/ in “Do not be so stupid to think that.”

 These are people just like us